 Let’s start with the obvious:

 Where do Copernicus, Galileo, Kepler, Newton, Boyle, Pascal, Mersenne, Gassendi, Beeckman, Faraday, Joule, Maxwell, and Lord Kelvin (not to mention numerous others) go on this chart?
 Scientists like Galileo held the view that God has revealed himself through ‘two books’; the book of nature and the book of revelation (the Bible).
 Galileo saw no problem in holding both at the same time (despite pressure from some segments of the church to force him to choose).
 Galileo thought the book of nature tells us how the heavens work and the book of revelation told us how to get to heaven.
-This is why you should almost choke on the irony when Fry’s monologue skips from holy books to a drawing of a telescope with the word “others.”
-Sorry to break it to you Stephen but some of the first people to develop telescopes were the same people reading, and taking very seriously, certain holy books.
+This is why you should almost choke on the irony when Fry’s monologue (or perhaps I should say Andrew Copson’s monologue?) skips from holy books to a drawing of a telescope with the word “others.”
+Sorry to break it to you but the first people to develop telescopes were the same people reading, and taking very seriously, the Bible (Copernicus / Galileo).

 Michael Faraday was a staunch Christian while being one of the most incredible scientists who ever lived.
 He would be entirely happy with everything on the left but there are three things on the right he also held to (God, the supernatural, and the Bible).